 Our cash flows from operations depend significantly on market rents and the ability of our tenants to make rental payments.
-While we believe the diversity and high credit quality of our tenants help mitigate the risk of a significant interruption of our cash flows from operations, the challenging economic conditions that we have seen over the last three years, the downward pressure on rental rates in many of our markets, the potential for an increase in interest rates, or the possibility for a further downturn in one or more of our larger markets, could adversely impact our operating cash flows.
+While we believe the diversity and high credit quality of our tenants help mitigate the risk of a significant interruption of our cash flows from operations, the challenging economic conditions that we have seen over the last three years, the downward pressure on rental rates in many of our markets, the potential for an increase in interest rates, or the possibility for a further downtum in one or more of our larger markets, could adversely impact our operating cash flows.
 Our primary focus is to achieve an attractive long-term, risk-adjusted return for our stockholders.
 Competition to attract and retain high-credit-quality tenants remains intense due to general economic conditions.
 At the same time, as mentioned above, several large leases at our properties have been renewed in the past year or are scheduled to expire over the next three years, and significant capital may be required to retain these tenants and maintain our current occupancy levels, including payment of leasing commissions, tenant concessions, and anticipated leasing expenditures.
 As such, we will continue to closely monitor our tenant renewals, rental rates, competitive market conditions, and our cash flows.
-The amount and form of payment (cash or stock issuance) of future dividends to be paid to our stockholders will continue to be largely dependent upon (i) the amount of cash generated from our operating activities or the selective sale of certain properties,

-(ii) our expectations of future cash flows, (iii) our determination of near-term cash needs for debt repayments and selective acquisitions of new properties, (iv) the timing of significant expenditures for tenant improvements and general property capital improvements, (v) long-term payout ratios for comparable companies, (vi) our ability to continue to access additional sources of capital, including potential sales of our properties and (vii) the amount required to be distributed to maintain our status as a REIT.
+The amount and form of payment (cash or stock issuance) of future dividends to be paid to our stockholders will continue to be largely dependent upon (i) the amount of cash generated from our operating activities or the selective sale of certain properties, (ii) our expectations of future cash flows, (iii) our determination of near-term cash needs for debt repayments and selective acquisitions of new properties, (iv) the timing of significant expenditures for tenant improvements and general property capital improvements, (v) long-term payout ratios for comparable companies, (vi) our ability to continue to access additional sources of capital, including potential sales of our properties and (vii) the amount required to be distributed to maintain our status as a REIT.
 Given the fluctuating nature of cash flows and expenditures, we may periodically borrow funds on a short-term basis to cover timing differences in cash collections and cash receipts.
-Although we covered the dividend out of operating cash flows in 2010, we project declines in cash flow in 2011 due primarily to increasing capital commitments for new leases, and due to rental rates which have decreased on some of our lease renewals over the past year.
+Although we covered the dividend out of operating cash flows in 2010, we have experienced declines in cash flow in 2011 due primarily to increasing capital commitments for new leases, and due to the commencement of certain recently executed leases with lower rental rates.
 As a result, we do not anticipate that we will fully cover our current quarterly dividend rate out of cash flows in 2011 or 2012.
-Our current cash flow generation is being closely monitored, and we anticipate adjusting the dividend closer to industry payout ratios beginning in 2012.
+Our current cash flow generation is being closely monitored.
+We notified our stockholders in a letter dated September 22, 2011, that we anticipate adjusting our current yearly dividend of \$1.26 per share , pending board approval, to a rate closer to our estimated yearly taxable income of \$0.80 per share, beginning in 2012.